robrogers3/fresh-mac/README.md

 # fresh-macOS

-Run `install` and follow the prompts.
+After buying a new mac or installing macOS fresh, run `install` and follow the prompts for your password.

 Very much a living, breathing work in progress.